-- 20.15 Subject to any specific requirements of this Code, each committee of the Council may regulate its own procedure.
-The provisions of this Code are to be taken to apply to all committees of the Council unless the Council or the committee determines otherwise in accordance with this clause. - 20.16 Whenever the voting on a motion put to a meeting of the committee is equal, the Chairperson of the committee is to have a casting vote as well as an original vote unless the Council or the committee determines otherwise in accordance with clause 20.15.

-20.17 This clause applies to Joint Organisations only and has been deleted.

-20.18 Voting at a Council committee meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system)
+- 20.15 Subject to any specific requirements of this code, each committee of the council may regulate its own procedure.
+The provisions of this code are to be taken to apply to all committees of the council unless the council or the committee determines otherwise in accordance with this clause. - 20.16 Whenever the voting on a motion put to a meeting of the committee is equal, the chairperson of the committee is to have a casting vote as well as an original vote unless the council or the committee determines otherwise in accordance with clause 20.15. - 20.17 This clause applies to joint organisations only. - 20.18 Voting at a council committee meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system)